 |Chain pitch||Round file diameter|

-In this way, how do I know what angle to sharpen my chainsaw?
+In respect to this, how do I know what chainsaw file to use?